NixOS/rfcs/rfcs/0000-rfc-process.md

 ## Description of the process

-In short, to get a major feature added to the Nix ecosystem, one should first go throught the RFC process in order to improve the likelyhood of inclusion.
+In short, to get a major feature added to the Nix ecosystem, one should first go through the RFC process in order to improve the likelyhood of inclusion.
 Here are roughly the steps that one would take:

 * Fork the RFC repo https://github.com/NixOS/rfcs